-In order to promote the production of petrochemical products in Iran and satisfy the need for "oil-free economy" to hold a worthy position in the world, IPI should assess and prioritize technologies, especially new technologies such as nanotechnologies, biotechnologies, and membranes.
+In order to promote the production of petrochemical products in Iran and satisfy the need for "oil-free economy" to hold a worthy position in the world, IPI should prioritize technologies, assess and especially new technologies such as nanotechnologies, biotechnologies, and membranes.
 Furthermore, sustainable development is based on three main components of economy, society, and environment.
-Using these technologies will result in economic, social, environmental benefits. including value added for petrochemical industry product chain, job creation, income generation, natural resources conservation, green technologies and renewable materials creation.
+Using these technologies will result in economic, social, environmental benefits. including value added for petrochemical industry product chain, job income creation, generation, natural resources conservation, green technologies and renewable materials creation.